LeToNode/Play2.0-CN-doc/Scalajson.md

 # Other options

-Just like in [SJSON](https://github.com/debasishg/sjson), if the typeclass based solution is not desirable, one can always fall back to a reflection based solution.
-[Jerkson](https://github.com/codahale/jerkson/) is a solid reflection based library and it's bundled with Play.
+Just like with [SJSON](https://github.com/debasishg/sjson), a reflection based solution is also available if the typeclass based implemention is not desirable.
+[Jerkson](https://github.com/codahale/jerkson/) is a solid reflection based JSON library and it's bundled with Play.

 Here is a small snippet which shows to serialize plain scala objects into JSON and send it over the wire:
 ```scala